 Speaking of testing, React requires additional libraries to perform it as it is not a full-fledged framework.
 It doesn’t provide in-built tools for it.

 Moreover, as for the time spent, we should mention the absence of the MVC architecture.
-It is a loss in Angular vs. React.
+It is a loss in Angular vs React.
 It doesn’t allow separating the business logic from the visual representation.
-It leads to the higher complexity of code manipulations, and consequently, a longer development process.
+It leads to a higher complexity of code manipulations and a longer development process.

 As for the project size, React is more beneficial for smaller applications compared to Angular.
-Due to the OOP approach in Angular, it provides a more secure and protected code, which is more suitable for complex operations and enterprise apps.
+The OOP approach in Angular provides a more secure and protected code, which is more suitable for complex operations and enterprise apps.
 React, in turn, doesn’t enable many features required for large projects.
 So, some disadvantages of React can be imperceptible in small projects but may become a disaster if we’re talking about an enterprise app.

 React: Advantages And Disadvantages